cyrilou242/thirdeye-oss/quickstart/README.md

 - `make`. run `make` in your shell to check.
 - `envsubst`.
 Run `envsubst --help` in your shell to check.

+Want to run a MySQL 5.7 instance from docker?

+    # will run a MySQL instance on port 3307
+    docker-compose up -d mysql
+    export PERSISTENCE_MYSQL_PORT=3307
+    export DATASOURCE_MYSQL_PORT=3307

 ## Prepare SQL tables
 The tutorial assumes a local mysql instance, and uses user `root` and empty password to create things.
 It can be changed with environment variables, if need be.